brightigiemokha/django_todo/README.md

 ### **User Expectations**

  - Able to quickly understand what the purpose of the site is
- - Intuitive navigation
  - Responsive across many different devices and screen sizes
- - Able to find basic information
+ - Able to find basic information and set task
  - Find additional info if needed
  - User-friendly